best-practice-and-impact/ons-spark/ons-spark/pyspark-intro/f-col.md

 |092389-09072018|                 2664.0|
 +---------------+-----------------------+
 ```
-You can use the pandas style `rescue["IncidentNotionalCost(£)"]` but this notation isn't encouraged in PySpark:
+You can use the pandas style `rescue["IncidentNotionalCost(£)"]` but this notation is not encouraged in PySpark:
 ````{tabs}
 ```{code-tab} py
 rescue.filter(rescue["IncidentNotionalCost(£)"] > 2500).show()